St Albans City Race

 This event is part of a weekend of urban orienteering in Hertfordshire.
 The first part of the Hertfordshire Urban Weekend will be in the historic county town of Hertford.
 Details on the WAOC website.

-Don’t forget the clocks go back this morning!
+• Don’t forget the clocks go back on the morning of the race

-St. Albans School, Fishpool St, St Albans AL3 4RF
+• Event Centre is at St. Albans School, Fishpool St, St Albans AL3 4RF.

 Grid Ref.: 51.751568, -0.346834